christinebogdan/Project_5/README.md

 # FishEye | Freelancer Sourcing Platform

+## Developed Skills

+- Manage website events
+- Develop a modular app with design patterns
+- Write maintainable JavaScript code
+- Ensure the accessibility of a website

 ## Description

 FishEye is a website for freelance photographers to show off their best work.